-Peer or WorkCrew Paradigm
+10.5.2 Peer or WorkCrew Paradigm

-In the WorkCrew model, tasks are assigned to a finite set of worker threads.
+In the peer model, tasks are assigned to a finite set of worker threads.
 Each worker can enqueue subtasks for concurrent evaluation by other workers as they become idle.
-The Peer model is similar to the boss/worker model except that once the worker pool has been created, the boss becomes the another thread in the thread pool, and is thus, a peer to the other threads.
+The peer model is similar to the master/worker model except that after the master creates all the other peer threads when the program starts, the master becomes the another thread in the thread pool, and is thus a peer to the other threads.
+Whereas the master/worker model uses a stream of input requests to the master, the peer model makes each thread responsible for its own input.
+A peer knows what its input is in advance, has its own private way of obtaining its input, and/or shares a single point of input with other peers.